Subpoenas and How to Handle Them: Ethical and Legal Considerations

 This intermediate level course explains what subpoenas are, who may initiate them and, most importantly, how to respond to them.
 It will give therapists guidelines on how to respond to subpoenas.

-This one CE credit course includes one article that covers the following areas: What is a subpoena?
+This course includes one audio with transcript.
+The audio covers the following areas: What is a subpoena?
 Who may initiate subpoenas?
 The importance of clients’ authorizations to release information; Therapists’ option of filing a motion to quash a subpoena; HIPAA and subpoenas and the confusion regarding the disclosure of Psychotherapy Notes; The highly volatile issue of subpoena of test records, test data, protocols and test kits; The USA Patriot Act and subpoenas; Jaffee v Redmond and concerns with confidentiality and disclosures; Codes of Ethics on confidentiality and disclosures; States’ laws on subpoenas; and finally Guidelines: How to Respond to a Subpoena.
+Additional resources and references are provided for further study, but they are not part of the course.

 - This course will teach the participant to